Colleges online allow adult students to get a college degree. Even without going to in-person classes, they can become college graduates.

 Comparing different online colleges allows you to find which one offers the best degree program, admissions plan and process, cost of attendance, financial aid award, credit transfer policy and student support.

-Just Before You Enroll in an Online College
+How to Enroll in an Online College: Summary

 Generally speaking, an online degree is cheaper and more convenient to earn than an on-campus counterpart.
 However, choosing an online college should be taken just as seriously as when applying to a traditional one.